yunoa64/yunoa64.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello, my name is Hyunmin Lee and I am currently working on my Master's degree in the Department of Computer Science and Engineering, in the University of Seoul.
+Hello!!, my name is Hyunmin Lee and I am currently working on my Master's degree in the Department of Computer Science and Engineering, in the University of Seoul.
 I'm under the supervision of [Prof. Hyunggu Jung](http://www.hyunggujung.com/) at [Human-Centered Artificial Intelligence Lab (HCAIL)](https://hcail.uos.ac.kr/).

 My fields of interest are human-computer interaction(HCI), artificial intelligence(AI), accessibility, and data visualization.
 Feel free to contact me via e-mail for any questions or any kind of collaboration or cooperation.